Everything you need to know to get your kid started in kayaking

 It seems the most prevalent questions about kayaking for parents looking into the sport revolve around what age kid can do specific things with a kayak.

-Let's get into it and cover all the ages, variable and questions regarding kids and kayaking that we can think of!
+Let's get into it and cover all the ages, variable and questions regarding kids and kayaking.

 Babies and Young Toddlers